ahluntang/file-embeds/README.md

-# GitHub Embeds
+# File Embeds

 ## About

-Javascript library that embeds GitHub files in a `<pre><code>  </code></pre>` tags using the GitHub API because in some cases GitHub blocks javascript file fetching through raw.github.com.
+Javascript library that embeds code files in a `<pre><code>  </code></pre>` tags.
+It also detects GitHub links and uses the GitHub API.

+**NOTE:** in some cases GitHub blocks javascript file fetching through raw.github.com.
+In that case, use the link as shown in the usage section.
-Can also embed non-GitHub files.

 I was inspired by the clean file inclusion plugin Lea Verou made for prism.
 This code reuses the structure of that plugin but has a special case for GitHub links because files from GitHub needs to be fetched through the GitHub API.